Gunsmith: Legal requirements

 In many countries of the world, the possession and ownership of firearms by civilians is highly restricted or outright illegal.
 The practice of gunsmithing is therefore typically restricted, licensed or regulated.
 In some circumstances the only legal firearms-related repairs are by individuals trained and employed by the military or police.
 These individuals are known as armorers.
 Typically, their skill level is usually far below that of the private or artisan gunsmith.
 Where the gunsmith frequently has to design, manufacture and fit parts ranging from small internal parts and assemblies, the armorer usually only has to replace standard interchangeable parts belonging to only one type, series, or family of military-related firearms.
 They typically are furnished a large inventory of standard parts that are known to wear and cause malfunctions in the weapons they will encounter, and they are simply trained to replace these items until satisfactory function is restored.

 In the regions where ownership is permitted but limited or restricted to those individuals able to afford the costs of acquiring and owning a firearm, the firearms that are allowed tend to be fewer in number and possess levels of craftsmanship and decoration that approach that of an art object instead of simply a device to expel a projectile.
 Gunsmithing in these regions (as in Germany and Britain) is concerned with the hand-crafting of completely custom-made firearms tailored to the requirements of the owner.

 Federal Republic of Germany

 Germany has a tradition of hunting, but this is generally a complicated undertaking that limits its participation.
 Firearms possession is highly regulated by the police, and most hunters own only one long gun and perhaps a single pistol.
 One of Germany's more distinctive firearm developments is the drilling, a multi-barrel gun that may incorporate a double-barreled shotgun above with a high-powered single-shot barrel below.
 These typically have highly sophisticated breech mechanisms, precise fitting, and are hand-engraved by artists specializing in this work.
 The stocks are usually fitted to the individual and are very expensive wood with highly figured grain.
-It also is one of the few countries that allow people to consume beer while working on guns.